 Purpose of Strategic Planning: Your Six-Point Plan

 Regardless of whether you have finished the strategic planning process, resolve to build accountability into this year’s plan.
-Assuming you use the standard business school strategic planning model of goals, objectives, strategies, and tactics, and that your organization has quantifiable and measurable 2012 objectives, as well as strategies and tactics designed to achieve those objectives, here then is a six-point plan that will elevate the purpose of strategic plan to one of accountability:
+Assuming you use the standard business school strategic planning model of goals, objectives, strategies, and tactics, and that your organization has quantifiable and measurable 2012 objectives, as well as strategies and tactics designed to achieve those objectives, here then is a six-point plan that will elevate the purpose of a strategic plan to one of accountability:

 - Make sure each 2013 objective is assigned to a single senior leader in the organization.
 The purpose of strategic planning is to have objectives are the lifeblood of the plan; they should be “owned” by your senior-most executives — not middle managers.
 And they should be assigned to single individuals, not a team of executives.
 At the end of the day, you want to know who is ultimately responsible for an objective.
 Individual ownership breeds accountability; team ownership does not.
 And if you think that because yours is a large, complex organization, you are forced to have shared objectives, then understand that this is just the culture of your organization talking.

 - Make sure every strategy and tactic is assigned to someone in management.
-Like strategic planning objectives, the purpose of strategic planning is to assigned plan elements to single individuals, not teams of people.
+Like strategic planning objectives, the purpose of strategic planning is to assign plan elements to single individuals, not teams of people.
 Even if a team is required to execute a strategy or tactic, one person will be designated the team leader.
 This is the person who should have strategic planning responsibility.
 Don’t ever assign strategies and tactics to non-management staff.
 This is a recipe for failure

 - Monitor strategic planning due dates.
 Develop a system for notifying people when they have a strategic planning strategy or tactic coming due.
 Let them know how to report the status of their activity, and whom to report it to.
 And when they are late, let the executives in your organization know.
 Implementing strategies and tactics on time should not be optional; it should be required.
 The purpose of strategic planning is to maintain a robust execution management system.